 Over the target, this Helldiver was hit by anti-aircraft fire damaging the engine and was observed smoking badly when the formation formed up for the return flight and was observed to ditch into Hiroshima Bay.
 Later carrier aircraft strikes observed the two crew in their life raft but they were unable to be rescued.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Fates of the Crew

-Porter was buried on November 3, 1949 at Jefferson Barracks National Cemetery plot 82 grave 156.
+On November 3, 1949 Porter was buried at Jefferson Barracks National Cemetery in a group burial at section 82 site 156.

 Porter and Brissette are both memorialized at the Andersonville National Historic Site / National Prisoner of War Museum.

 In 1999, a Memorial for U. S. POWs at site of Chugoku Kempei-Tai HQ in Hiroshima was established due to the efforts and personal funds of Hiroshima resident, and A-bomb survivor, Mr. Shigeaki Mori.
 The words on the memorial were written by Thomas Cartwright former pilot of B-24J "Lonesome Lady" 44-40680: "The Atomic bomb devastated the city and its people with a force beyond any known before.
 US Air Force and US Navy airmen interned as POWs at the Chugoku Military Police Headquarters, which was located at this site, near the epicenter, were among the victims of this holocaust.
 This plaque is placed in the memory of these brave and honorable men.
 May this humble memorial be a perpetual reminder of the savagery of war."